sebolivera/processing_gravity_simulation/README.md

 Math for the gravitational pull was taken from [Wikipedia](https://en.wikipedia.org/wiki/Gravitational_acceleration).

+#### Notes

-> Notes: I am notoriously terrible at math, and this (among other things) is an attempt to get a grasp on notions I never managed to properly understand in my youth.
+I am notoriously terrible at math, and this (among other things) is an attempt to get a grasp on notions I never managed to properly understand in my youth.
 It is very possible that mistakes linger in the computational part of the code, and I would be thankful for any feedback about it.